openpracticelibrary/openpracticelibrary/src/pages/practice/wheel-of-misfortune.md

 mobiusTag: foundation
 icon: /images/fposter-small-wall_texture-product-750x1000.u5.jpg
 whatIs: >-
-  Wheel of Misfortune is a game that aims to build confidence to on-call engineers via simulated outage scenarios.
+  You can see the Wheel of Misfortune as an informal exercise or a game that aims to build confidence to on-call engineers via simulated outage scenarios.

   With the game: